curlybenltd/typist/README.md

 })
 ```

+The `type?` optional fields have been rewritten as `optional(type)`.
+This is because typist uses functions to build types while keeping the syntax as close as possible to the type syntax of TypeScript.

-You'll notice in the above example that there isn't an exportable fruit type.
-We don't always need a type, but if we do, we can capture one with the `InputOf<T>` or `TypeFrom<T>` utility like so:
+You'll also notice in the above example that there isn't an exportable fruit type.
+We don't always need a type, but if we do, we can capture one with the `InputOf<T>` or `TypeFrom<T>` utility.

 ```TypeScript
 import { InputOf } from "@curlyben/typist"